sugimotot/btsdoc-portal/developers/wallet/wallet_network.md

-## Secure Network and Wallet Configuration
+## Network and Wallet Configuration

 ### Contents